thewchan/uxf/README.md

       2022-10-02 5.89 1 <SX4-D1> <Eversure Sealant, 13-floz>
     =]

-Notice that the _first_ `table` `str` is the name of the table itself, with the rest being the field names.
-Also note that there's no need to group rows into lines (although doing so is common and easier for human readability), since the UXF processor will know how many values go into each row based on the number of field names.
+Notice that the _first_ `table` `str` is the name of the table itself, with the following ``str``s being the field names.
+Then, after the bare `=` that separates the names from the values, are the values themselves.
+There's no need to group rows into lines (although doing so is common and easier for human readability), since the UXF processor will know how many values go into each row based on the number of field names.

-Although a ``table``'s names are ``str``s, it is perfectly possible to structure the strings to provide extra data for processing applications.
-For example:

-    uxf 1.0 Price List
-    [= <Price List> <Date|type date min 2022-01-01>
-       <Price|type money min 0.0 max 999999.0> <Quantity|type int min 0 max 9999>
-       <ID|type str picture A(2)9-A9> <Description> =
-      2022-09-21 3.99 2 <CH1-A2> <Chisels (pair), 1in &amp; 1¼in>
-      2022-10-02 4.49 1 <HV2-K9> <Hammer, 2lb>
-      2022-10-02 5.89 1 <SX4-D1> <Eversure Sealant, 13-floz>
-    =]

-Here we've used a pipe (`|`) to separate field names from field attributes with attributes given as _name value_ pairs.
-The attributes are made up and could be anything you like.
-Here we've indicated the type of each field and for some a minimum value, for others both minimum and maximum values, and in one case a COBOL-style picture.

 Note that if you need to include `&`, `<` or `>` inside a `str`, you must use the XML/HTML escapes `&amp;`, `&lt;`, and `&gt;` respectively.